 Alternative Dental Coverage Options

-While we already know what Original Medicare does or doesn’t cover, it is important to note the options available to the people struggling to find dental coverage.
+There are options outside of Original Medicare available to the people struggling to find dental coverage.
 Beyond Medicare Advantage, these following programs offer dental coverage in either limited or full capacity:

 Medicaid is a federal and state-funded public assistance program catered towards helping those in financial need.
 The functions of this program, although dictated to a certain degree by federal guidelines, will vary widely depending on your state.
-To qualify for Medicaid, you must:
+To qualify for Medicaid, you must be:

-- Be low-income under the age of 65, or a minor under the age of 18
+- Low-income and under the age of 65, or a minor under the age of 18

-- Be a teenager living alone, or be the parent of a minor with financial needs
+- A minor living alone, or the parent of a minor with financial needs

 Under Medicaid, dental coverage rules are dependent on several things.
 For instance, Medicaid requires that all states must provide dental services to children, which is covered through both Medicaid and the Children’s Health Insurance Program (CHIP).
 However, in contrast to mandated dental coverage for children, the coverage for adults will be dependent on the state.